 Form H2060-B, Needs Assessment Addendum, as applicable.

-notifies the Medicaid for the Elderly and People with Disabilities (MEPD) specialist using Form H1746-A, MEPD Referral Cover Sheet, for Medical Assistance Only individuals; and
+notify the Medicaid for the Elderly and People with Disabilities (MEPD) specialist using Form H1746-A, MEPD Referral Cover Sheet, for medical assistance only (MAO) individuals; and

-reminds Supplemental Security Income members to contact the Social Security Administration to change the address.
+remind Supplemental Security Income (SSI) members to contact the Social Security Administration (SSA) to change the address.

-Within two business days of notification from the losing PSU, the gaining PSU:
+Within two business days of notification from the losing PSU staff, the gaining PSU staff:

-contacts the member to select an MCO from the gaining area;
+contact the member to select an MCO from the gaining area;

-sends the packet containing the MCO comparison chart; and
+send the packet containing the MCO comparison chart; and

-posts Form H2067-MC to TxMedCentral in the MCO's XXXSPW folder, using the appropriate naming convention, requesting the MCO to inform the gaining health plan of the move.
+post Form H2067-MC to TxMedCentral in the MCO's XXXSPW folder, using the appropriate naming convention, requesting the MCO to inform the gaining health plan of the move.

 Upon receipt of Form H2067-MC, the gaining MCO must contact the member within one business day and begin services within two business days.

-Once the gaining PSU receives Form H1700-1, staff follow the usual intake procedures.
+Once the gaining PSU staff receive Form H1700-1, PSU staff follow the usual intake procedures.
 The process is abbreviated since the member already has a:

 MN/LOC;

-Resource Utilization Group; and
+Resource Utilization Group (RUG); and

 financial eligibility determination by the MEPD specialist, if applicable.

-The gaining PSU coordinates all appropriate activities between the losing PSU, MCOs, the member, Enrollment Resolution Services (ERS) and other key parties to help ensure a successful transition.
+The gaining PSU staff coordinate all appropriate activities between the losing PSU staff, MCOs, the member, Enrollment Resolution Services (ERS) and other key parties to help ensure a successful transition.
 For PSU staff, this includes tracking each step of the process through the start of the new STAR+PLUS Home and Community Based Services (HCBS) program in the gaining area.

-Within two business days after completing the steps above, the gaining PSU:
+Within two business days after completing the steps above, the gaining PSU staff:

-sends an email to ERS at HPO_Star_Plus@hhsc.state.tx.us notifying ERS the member has moved;
+send an email to ERS notifying ERS the member has moved;

-manually closes all service authorization records effective the end of the month the member moves;
+manually close all service authorization records effective the end of the month the member moves;

-updates the Service Authorization System with the gaining MCO's information;
+update the Service Authorization System Online (SASO) with the gaining MCO's information;

-sends Form H2065-D, Notification of Managed Care Program Services, to the member (with the begin and end date in the Comments section); and
+send Form H2065-D, Notification of Managed Care Program Services, to the member (with the begin and end date in the Comments section); and

-posts a copy of Form H2065-D to the appropriate XXXSPW folder in TxMedCentral, using the appropriate naming convention.
+post a copy of Form H2065-D to the appropriate XXXSPW folder in TxMedCentral, using the appropriate naming convention.

 Within two business days of notification of the move, ERS considers coordination of claims to limit provider impact.

-3413 STAR+PLUS Home and Community Based Services Program Member Transferring from One MCO to Another Within the Same Service Delivery Area
+3413 STAR+PLUS Home and Community Based Services Program Member Transferring from One MCO to Another Within the Same Service Area

-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-Once the initial enrollment period of one calendar month is passed, a member is eligible to change managed care organization (MCO) plans.
-When a member chooses to change from one MCO to another MCO in the same delivery area, the member or responsible party must contact the state-contracted enrollment broker via phone call to 1-800-964-2777, or via written correspondence.
+Once the initial enrollment period of one month is passed, a member is eligible to change managed care organization (MCO) plans.
+When a member chooses to change from one MCO to another MCO in the same area, the member or authorized representative (AR) must contact the state-contracted enrollment broker via phone call to 1-800-964-2777, or via written correspondence.

-The enrollment broker will ask if the member is in a hospital or residing in a nursing facility.
+The enrollment broker will ask if the member is in a hospital or residing in a nursing facility (NF).
 If so, the member cannot change plans until the member has been discharged.
 The member can change MCOs as many times as the member wants, but not more than once per month.

 If the member calls to change the MCO on or before the 15th day of the month, the change will take place on the first day of the next month.
 If the member calls after the 15th day of the month, the change will take place the first day of the second month following the change request.